-Important announcements will be posted to Microsoft Teams in the General channel.
-They may also be cross posted in the relevant module channel.
+Important announcements will be posted to Microsoft Teams and/or in Canvas.
 You should check for new announcements each day.

 Public Questions via Teams Channels

 Questions about the course should be posted in Microsoft Teams.
 Please refrain from sending private messages to your teachers about general course questions.
 Instead, ask questions in Microsoft Teams channels as much as possible so that the entire class can benefit from reading the answer.
 Your classmates might even know the answer to your question and respond to you before a teacher does!
 Students can post replies to questions from their peers, and this behavior is encouraged!
 In addition to written replies, it's also helpful to "like" posts by clicking on a post then selecting the thumbs-up icon.